jaelle/todo/README.md

 When prompted, type "yes".

-When promted about documentation, type "3".
+When prompted about documentation, type "3".

 ```
 ./configure --with-world